Department of Labor Logo United States Department of Labor

 Footnotes

-(1) Includes persons with a high school diploma or equivalent.
+(1) Includes people with a high school diploma or equivalent.

-(2) Includes persons with bachelor's, master's, professional, and doctoral degrees.
+(2) Includes people with bachelor's, master's, professional, and doctoral degrees.

 NOTE: Ten percent of all full-time wage and salary workers earn less than the upper limit of the first decile; 25 percent earn less than the upper limit of the first quartile; 50 percent earn less than the upper limit of the second quartile, or median; 75 percent earn less than the upper limit of the third quartile; and 90 percent earn less than the upper limit of the ninth decile.

 Estimates for the above race groups (White, Black or African American, and Asian) do not sum to totals because data are not presented for all races.
-Persons whose ethnicity is identified as Hispanic or Latino may be of any race.
+People whose ethnicity is identified as Hispanic or Latino may be of any race.
 Updated population controls are introduced annually with the release of January data.

 Table 6.
 Median usual weekly earnings of part-time wage and salary workers by selected characteristics, quarterly averages, not seasonally adjusted